OffchainLabs/community-helm-charts/charts/nitro/README.md

 `node.data-availability.rpc-aggregator.assumed-honest` | int                                               Number of assumed honest backends (H).
 If there are N backends, K=N+1-H valid responses are required to consider an Store request to be successful. | None
 `node.data-availability.rpc-aggregator.backends` | backendConfigList                                       JSON RPC backend configuration.
 This can be specified on the command line as a JSON array, eg: [{"url": "...", "pubkey": "..."},...], or as a JSON array in the config file. | `null`
 `node.data-availability.rpc-aggregator.enable` | enable storage of sequencer batch data from a list of RPC endpoints; this should only be used by the batch poster and not in combination with other DAS storage types | None
+`node.data-availability.rpc-aggregator.enable-chunked-store` | enable data to be sent to DAS in chunks instead of all at once | `true`
 `node.data-availability.rpc-aggregator.max-store-chunk-body-size` | int                                    maximum HTTP POST body size to use for individual batch chunks, including JSON RPC overhead and an estimated overhead of 512B of headers | `524288`
 `node.data-availability.sequencer-inbox-address` | string                                                  parent chain address of SequencerInbox contract | None
 `node.delayed-sequencer.enable` | enable delayed sequencer | None
 `node.delayed-sequencer.finalize-distance` | int                                                           how many blocks in the past L1 block is considered final (ignored when using Merge finality) | `20`
-`node.delayed-sequencer.require-full-finality` | whether to wait for full finality before sequencing delayed messages | None `node.delayed-sequencer.use-merge-finality` | whether to use The Merge's notion of finality before sequencing delayed messages | `true`
+`node.delayed-sequencer.require-full-finality` | whether to wait for full finality before sequencing delayed messages | None `node.delayed-sequencer.rescan-interval` | duration                                                        frequency to rescan for new delayed messages (the parent chain reader's poll-interval config is more important than this) | `1s`
+`node.delayed-sequencer.use-merge-finality` | whether to use The Merge's notion of finality before sequencing delayed messages | `true`
 `node.feed.input.enable-compression` | enable per message deflate compression support | `true` `node.feed.input.reconnect-initial-backoff` | duration                                                     initial duration to wait before reconnect | `1s`